 - Contributor License Agreement (CLA) is sometimes referred to as Individual Contributor License Agreement (ICLA).
 There is also a Corporate Contributor License Agreement (CCLA).
 All are explained on the Licenses page.

-- The Concurrent Versioning System, a version control system.
-The ASF now uses SVN.
+- The Concurrent Versioning System, an older version control system.

 - See Software Darwinism.